 ON TOUR IN THE REGION

-Boheme is now bringing its opera magic to libraries, senior centers, adult communities and other venues throughout the the Central Jersey region.
-Dates are being planned in spring 2015 to learn more about the music and history of an art form that is attracting more young artists and professionals than ever.
+Boheme continues to bring its opera magic to libraries, senior centers, adult communities and other venues throughout the the Central Jersey region.
+Dates are being planned in fall 2015 to learn more about the music and history of an art form that is attracting more young artists and professionals than ever.
 Most presentations feature live performances.